-- 1. Thoroughly flush out all the water pipework. - 2.
-The valves/fittings have been factory fitted, however, check that all the connections underneath the boiler have been tightened, especially the union bends.
+- 1. Thoroughly flush out all the water pipework. - The valves/fittings have been factory fitted, however, check that all the connections underneath the boiler have been tightened, especially the union bends.

-To gain access to all the connections remove the bottom tray by removing the four fixing screws.
+To gain access to all the connections, remove the bottom tray by removing the four fixing screws.
 When all the connections have been checked for soundness replace the tray and secure with the four screws previously removed.
-The heating union bends have been designed to enable the heating pipes to be routed from above and/or below using the same fitting.

 Note: When soldering to the boiler union bends, ensure the bends are not connected to the valves, otherwise the internal seals may be damaged.

-- Connect the system pipework to the boiler.
-Note: Do not forget that the pressure relief valve discharge pipe must be routed clear of the boiler to a drain in such a manner that it may be seen, but cannot cause injury to persons or property. - 4.
+- 3. Connect the system pipework to the boiler. - Note: Do not forget that the pressure relief valve discharge pipe must be routed clear of the boiler to a drain in such a manner that it may be seen, but cannot cause injury to persons or property. - 4.
 Ensure that all the valves are closed (spindle flats at right angles to valve) and do not turn on the water or gas supplies at this stage.